In an expanding universe, what doesn't expand?: Conclusion

 \section{Conclusion}

 We have presented a simple definitive question about the influence of the expansion of the universe on a very particular system: a classical ``atom.''
-And we have found a simple definitive answer: In the long-term our atom either ignores the expansion (after some initial disturbance), and has an asymptotically constant size, or it is disrupted by the influence of the cosmological expansion and it stretches in size at the same rate as the universe.
-The way in which the atom responds to cosmological expansion depends on how tightly bound it is by electrical forces.
+And we have found a simple definitive answer: Expansion forces increase with increasing atomic radius, while atomic forces decrease.
+This amounts to an instability with respect to the disruption of an atom.
+If the atomic accelerations are initially stronger than the cosmological, then the subsequent expansion will become less and less important.
+The atom will not ``partially'' take part in the expansion.
+If, on the other hand, the cosmological effect is initially stronger, the atomic radius will increase and the atomic forces will become less and less important.
+The atom will fully take part in the expansion.

-In analyzing this problem we have developed a simple description of expansion, that of Eqs.~(\ref{Ldef}) and (\ref{newteq}), that avoids both special relativistic effects and effects of spatial curvature.
-And we have shown that this simple description can be justified starting with an {\em a priori} correct calculation.
-This simple description may be the basis of useful exercises in an undergraduate mechanics course in which expansion of the universe is not the main concern, but in which it can be a useful motivation.
+In analyzing this problem we have relied on a simple description of expansion, that of Eq.~(\ref{newteq}), that avoids relativistic effects.
+A major pedagogical point is the simple graphical way in which the ``what expands'' question can be graphically understood for the special case of exponential cosmological expansion.

+With an {\em a priori} correct general relativistic calculation, and numerics, we have shown that the simple nonrelativistic model is fully adequate.
+We have also shown that for an atom that is not bound, but that expands with the universe, relativistic effects become {\em less} important as the atom gets larger.

+We end with a ``practical'' consideration.
+Our quantification of the relative strengths of atomic and expansion forces was given in terms of a characteristic time $T_{\rm atom}$ for the motion of electrons in atoms, and $T_{\rm exp}$, the cosmological expansion time, e.g., the Hubble time.
+Our analyses showed that atomic forces are initially stronger if $T_{\rm atom}/T_{\rm exp}$ is less than order unity.
+Since $T_{\rm atom}$ is around $10^{-16}$ sec., and $T_{\rm exp}$ is around $4\times10^{17}$\,sec., atoms are in no danger of being disrupted by cosmological expansion.